vane/static-site-generator/README.md

 Specify config.yml input and output directory
 - input - directory with jekyll website data (where is _config.yml file)
 - output - directory for generated files (assets directory in output will be deleted during generation)

+## Why
+Because I can.
+I can't manage meta tags properly or generate sitemap for each tag or custom pages.
+Generate one page only or read update page date from git repository instead of using some jekyll internal system.
+So I recreated jekyll with all above plugins output using 400 lines of python code.